tainacan/tainacan-wiki/users-roles.md

 		height="40">
 </div>

-# Permissões e Usuários
+# Capabilities and Users

-> Este artigo explica como as **permissões** são tratadas no Tainacan, bem como quais são as **funções dos usuários** disponíveis e o que cada uma delas pode fazer.
-Para versões anteriores ao Tainacan 1.0, cheque [esta documentação](/pt-br/users).
+> This page explains how **capabilities** are handled on Tainacan, as well as which are the available **user roles** and what each of them can do.
+For Tainacan versions previous to 1.0, check [this documentation](users).

 O Tainacan lida com permissões de usuários de maneira simular ao [WordPress](https://codex.wordpress.org/pt-br:Pap%C3%A9is_e_Capacidades).
 Se você está acostumado com as funções e permissões do WordPress, você já tem meio caminho andado!